Environmental protection expenditure accounts

 Source data for tables and graphs

-This article is based on the results of the 2019 data collection and provides a more comprehensive picture of environmental protection activities and investments across the EU since all Member States with reporting obligation submitted data for this third mandatory EPEA reporting.
+This article is based on the results of the 2020 data collection and provides a more comprehensive picture of environmental protection activities and investments across the EU since all Member States with reporting obligation submitted data for this fourth mandatory EPEA reporting.
 At the present stage of development, not all national totals exhaustively cover all types of activities and all environmental domains.
-In particular, for corporations as specialist producers, only the environmental activities of CEPA2, CEPA3 and CEPA4 are captured by the majority of reporting countries.
+In particular, for corporations as specialist producers, only the environmental activities of CEPA2, CEPA3 and CEPA4 are covered by the majority of reporting countries.

 Institutional sectors are defined in SEEA CF 2012 and ESA 2010.
 EPEA use the following groupings of sectors: - Corporations as specialist producers of environmental protection services; - Other corporations (as ancillary producers); - General government and non-profit institutions serving households (NPISH); - Households (as consumers of environmental protection services); - Rest of the world (as beneficiary or origin of transfers for environmental protection).

 The corporation sector covers all units classified in national accounts to sectors S.11 and S.12.
 The most important providers of environmental services are specialist producers, i.e. the units of the corporation sector whose principal activity is waste collection, treatment and disposal, sewerage, remediation activities and other waste management services, which are classified under NACE Rev. 2 Divisions 37, 39 and under NACE Rev2 Groups 38.1 and 38.2.
 The secondary output of environmental protection services is also captured in EPEA and included in the output of specialist producers.
-The corporations other than specialist producers which undertake environmental protection expenditure to 'green' the process of their production of non-environmental goods and services are also covered in EPEA, but under a separate sector grouping (as 'other'/ancillary producers).
+The corporations other than specialist producers which undertake environmental protection expenditure to 'green' the process of production of non-environmental goods and services are also covered in EPEA, but under a separate sector grouping (as 'other'/ancillary producers).

 The scope of EPEA is defined according to the classification of environmental protection activities (CEPA).
 Data are collected and disseminated using the following breakdown: